 Or, y’know… you can stick to just chucking it all in your backpack…

-Guest House MIYABI is a traditional Japanese-style ryokan that blends Japanese interiors with western familiarity.
+Guest House MIYABI is a traditional Japanese-style ryokan that blends Japanese interiors with modern rooms.
 Just a short distance from the heart of the city, this spot is the perfect budget accommodation to experience traditional Japanese hospitality first-hand.
+I’ve got a whole guide on where to stay in Osaka if you’re looking.

 For Couples